zevv/nim-async-issue/README.md

 Here are the important points that I think should be addressed in this
 discussion:

-- API stablity: The nim Async layer tries to provide a stable API on which other protocols have been implemented.
+- API stability: The nim Async layer tries to provide a stable API on which other protocols have been implemented.
 Chronos has had good reasons to make changes, but this broke compatibility with existing and future Nim-async libraries.